dmbarbour/glas/docs/GlasDesign.md

 ## Type Checking

 Glas systems will at least check for stack arity ahead of time.
 A more precise static type analysis is optional, but can be supported via annotations.
-Memoization is required to mitigate rework.
-In some cases, types might be checked at runtime, as we do with label inputs to get/put/del - in that case, `halt:type-error` is an effective way to handle a runtime type error.
+Memoization is useful to mitigate rework.
+In some cases, types might be checked at runtime, as we do with label inputs to get/put/del.
+Use of `halt:type-error` is an effective way to indicate a runtime type error without treating it as conditional.

 ## Performance